RenatoAscencio/zender-wa/README.md

 -   `update-wa`: Downloads the latest version of the binary.
 -   `restart-wa`: Restarts the WhatsApp service.
 -   `stop-wa`: Stops the WhatsApp service.
+-   `status-wa`: Checks the current status of the service.

 ---